 CHOWDER.
 A favorite dish in New England, made of fish, pork, onions, and biscuit stewed together.
 Cider and champagne are sometimes added.
 Pic-nic parties to the sea-shore generally have a dish of chowder, prepared by themselves in some grove near the beach, from fish caught at the same time.
 [John Russell Bartlett, "Dictionary of Americanisms," 1859]

+The modern form of it usually features clams.
+In New England, usually made with milk; the Manhattan version is made with tomatoes.
 The derogatory chowderhead (1819) is a corruption of cholter-head (16c.), from jolt-head, which is of unknown origin.

 Web design and development by MaoningTech.